HaeunYu/haeunyu.github.io/index.md

 ## About Me

-I obtained M.Sc in Sungkyunkwan University under the supervision of Prof. Youngjoong Ko in Feb 2023.
+I obtained M.Sc in Computer Science and Engineering from Sungkyunkwan University under the supervision of Prof. Youngjoong Ko in Feb 2023.
 I'm interested in building knowledge-enhanced language models that can solve real-world problems.

 ## Research Interests